cvxgrp/a2dr/README.md

 * The value `num_iters` is the total number of iterations, and `solve_time` is the algorithm runtime.

 #### Other tools
-The moduel `a2dr` also comes with several additional tools that facilitates the transformation of the problems into the required input format described above as well as tests and visualization.
+The module `a2dr` also comes with several additional tools that facilitates the transformation of the problems into the required input format described above as well as tests and visualization.
 In particular, it come with a package for proximal operators, which can be imported via
 ```python
 import a2dr.proximal
 ```